chris-rock/chris-rock.github.io/src/contents/articles/encrypt-files-with-gpg/index.md

 ```

+## Encrypt files for specific persons

 Now we are going to encrypt files for `john@example.com` by using his public key.
-With this approach we are able to store files in any cloud storage.
-Only the recipient is able to decrypt the content

 ```
 $ gpg --cipher-algo AES256 -e --sign --recipient john@example.com test.txt

 ```

+With this approach we are able to store files in any cloud storage.
+Only the recipient is able to decrypt the content.
+In this specific case only John is able to decrypt the content with his private key.
+We do not have to ship any shared password to John and everything works out of the box.
+By reusing the GPG infrastructure, sharing encrypted content is much simpler.

+If you are not using GPG/PGP already for your email, please do.

 Cheers
 Chris